Monday, January 14, 2013

 Oooh, Ahhh, Warm!

 Quick-like, I bought some baby blue fleece, the cheap stuff, and set out to make myself a hat as warm as his.
-Because this was a trial run, I didn’t want to spend a lot on fleece.
+Because this was a trial run, I didn’t want to spend a lot on fabric.

 I call this hat my Big-Ol’-Head hat.
 Because I have a ton of hair and a big ol’ head.
 For a kid’s hat or one for a person with a much smaller head, you’ll need to scale it back a bit.